 Kancera AB has evaluated a selection of the company's patent-pending HDAC6 inhibitors for properties that determine how efficiently the compound is taken up in the body and the concentration in the blood.
 These properties will normally determine the ability to achieve the desired treatment effect.
 In Kancera's studies, compounds have been given orally to mice after which the concentration of the substance has been determined in circulation.
-The experiments led to the identification of HDAC6 inhibitors that are significantly better with respect to these properties as compared to Acetylon's HDAC inhibitor ACY-1215.
+The experiments led to the identification of HDAC6 inhibitors that are significantly better with respect to uptake and stability in the circulation as compared to Acetylon's HDAC inhibitor ACY-1215.
+This is expected to enhance the effect of the substance against cancer cells.